Indigenous and Black Engineering/Technology (IBET) PhD Fellowship

 Award selection process

-• Meet the minimum admission requirements of their chosen doctoral program in the School of Engineering and Applied Sciences (SEAS) or School of Biomedical Engineering (SBME) in McMaster’s Faculty of Engineering;
+• Meet the minimum admission requirements of their chosen doctoral program in the School of Engineering and Applied Sciences (SEAS) or the School of Biomedical Engineering (SBME) in McMaster’s Faculty of Engineering;

 • Admitted/transferred into a PhD program in Engineering by the Fall term of 2021 or later;

-• Maintain Full-Time status while enrolled in the PhD program;
+• Maintain full-time status while enrolled in the PhD program;

 • Recipients who hold or are subsequently awarded a major scholarship* may have the value of their fellowship reduced.
 The Departmental/Supervisor portion of the IBET Fellowship may be partially or fully reduced while receiving this additional funding. *Major scholarships have a value of more than $10,000, with examples including: Vanier, Tri-Agency Doctoral CGS and PGS, Ontario Graduate Scholarship (OGS), and Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST.
 The Faculty of Engineering will advise the student(s) of any adjustments to their funding accordingly.